Best Answer to "What Is Your Weakness?"

 Be Honest but Strategic

 It’s important to be honest about your weakness, but you also want to frame it in a way that doesn’t jeopardize your chances of getting the job.
-Choose a weakness that is genuine but not a core skill necessary for the position you're applying for.
+Make a list of traits essential for the position, so you know which are red flags for using as your weakness.
+Once you have a full picture of what is required, choose a genuine weakness but not a core skill necessary for the position you're applying for.

 Show How You’re Working to Improve